Baker Motor Co. breaks ground on new $10M Mercedes-Benz dealership in Summerville

 "We try to make our buildings where people in the community can use them for events," Baker said.

-The property, in the developing 4,500-acre Nexton community, sits where outdoor gear retailer Cabela's previously planned to build before abandoning the site in early 2016.
+The property, in the developing 4,500-acre Nexton community, is where outdoor retailer Cabela's previously planned to build before abandoning the site in 2016.

 The dealership will be accessible via Sigma Drive off U.S. Highway 17-A or off the recently completed Nexton Parkway, both off I-26.